Academics

 What sorts of courses do Religious Studies majors take?

-As the name of the department implies, we stress a comparative approach to the study of religion.
-Students must take some coursework in all of the world’s major religious traditions and must do so with an awareness of the interactions among the world’s religions, e.g., how Judaism influenced Christianity or Hinduism influenced Buddhism.
+As the name of the department implies, we stress an academic study of religion.
+Students must take some coursework in all of the world’s major religious traditions.
 Besides courses in the various religions, our majors take courses that examine the intersection of religion with other spheres of life, such as politics or the media, or that analyze religion from the perspective of philosophy or the social sciences.

 What can I do with a degree in religion?